Tailwind CSS: the ultimate guide to get started

 Tailwind CSS IntelliSense

-Tailwind CSS IntelliSense is a plugin that helps every developer work more efficiently with the framework by adding features like autocomplete, syntax highlighting, and linting.
+Tailwind CSS IntelliSense is an official plugin made by Tailwind Labs that helps every developer work more efficiently with the framework by adding features like autocomplete, syntax highlighting, and linting.

 A must-have!